shyam-king/nodejs-sql-query-builder/docs/reference.md

     ```JS
     ... query().select("username").get();
     ```

+  * `getValue()`<br>
+    runs the SELECT query and returns the value of the first column of the first row.
+If the query results in no rows, then `undefined` is returned.

   * `delete()`<br>
     runs a DELETE query and returns the response.
 Use `where()` method to select rows to delete.
 By default all rows will be deleted.